 Friendly URLs in Movable Type

 Arve has written a very nice tutorial covering how to set up Movable Type to use search engine and user friendly url’s.
-Not only does he show how to set up Movable Type so you can customise the url’s yourself, but he also shows how to set up a template to do redirects from the…… Continue reading Friendly URLs in Movable Type
+Not only does he show how to set up Movable Type so you can customise the url’s yourself, but he also shows how to set up a template to do redirects from the old url format to the new url format in Movable Type.
+And it also works for customised url setups.
+Slugs: Decrufting Movable Type URLs

 Windows client for MovableType and more

 Ecto is a pretty cool new tool for MovableType, Blogger, Typepad and Windows users (Uses XML-RPC so it should be possible to use it with any blog system utilizing XML-RPC), at the moment it is in pre 1.0 beta, and this is my first post with it.
-Will probably report more about features and possibilites.…… Continue reading Windows client for MovableType and more
+Will probably report more about features and possibilites.
+The first that caught my eye is the possibility of having the song you are playing at the moment you are posting being listed automatically.
+Unfortuantly I haven’t been able to download the plug-in for

 How to optimize your Movable Type blog for search engines